A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Neutrino Dynamics

-We know that at least two of the three neutrino flavours are non-relativistic today based on the oscillation experiments.
-Even if the third flavour is relativistic, equation (\ref{transitionaT}) is still a good approximation \cite{LESGOURGUES_2006}.
+Neutrino oscillation experiments indicate that at least two of the three neutrino flavors are non-relativistic today.
+Even if the third flavor is relativistic, equation (\ref{transitionaT}) is still a good approximation \cite{LESGOURGUES_2006}.
 In this paper, we assume three degenerate massive neutrino species.
-The approximated neutrino mass fraction vs. the exact results from \textsc{class} are plotted in Fig. \ref{fnu(z)}.
-The left panel shows the evolution of the mass fraction and the left panel is the ratio of the mass fraction to that of \textsc{class}.
-The plots show a good agreement between approximation in (\ref{fnu}) and exact solutions specially for when the neutrinos are already non-relativistic.
+The approximate neutrino mass fraction vs. the exact results from \textsc{class} is displayed in Fig. \ref{fnu(z)}.
+The left panel shows the evolution of the mass fraction and the right panel is the ratio of the mass fraction to that of \textsc{class}.
+The plots show good agreement between the approximation in (\ref{fnu}) and exact solutions, especially for when the neutrinos are already non-relativistic.